-A user is able to store their encrypted identity related data on a decentralized storage like IPFS or Arweave, or an on-chain Database.
+A user is able to store their encrypted identity-related data on decentralized storage services like IPFS or Arweave, or an on-chain Database.
 The data is protected by the access control of decentralized storage.

-Since your identity profile can be shared anonymously between different platforms, a user does not need to create multiple accounts in each application in order to use the different services without creating user profiles, passwords and registration with each service.
+Since your identity profile can be shared anonymously between different platforms, a user does not need to create multiple accounts in each application in order to use different services.
 Because the user owns his/her data the barriers of migrating to another service are significantly lower.
 This allows the user to easily migrate to the service or application that best services their needs in a frictionless manner.
-Because the user owns their own data and profile the application or service is prevented from building an invasive user profile.
+Because the user owns their own data and profile, the application or service is prevented from building an invasive user profile.
 Through this Litentry, the user and the decentralized ecosystem benefit each other.

-With Litentry the User's data, including identity credential, are stored in a anonymous encrypted decentralized storage, instead of the central data server of the service provider, currently we support IPFS, in the future we will have other storage support like Arwaeve or Litentry native on-chain key-value store.
+With Litentry the Users' data, including identity credentials, are stored in an anonymous encrypted decentralized storage, instead of the central data server of the service provider.
+Currently, we support IPFS, in the future, we will have other storage support like Arwaeve or Litentry native on-chain key-value store.

-The relationship of user's data stored in an external storage, and the identity associated with it is validated with cryptographic calculation, and is recorded in the decentralized network instead of regular centralized service like Certificate Authority used in HTTPS protocol.
-The owner (real person) may have different identities and the different identities belonging to owner are not discoverable in any of the data, and protected by Schnorr25519 Algorithm.
-In a similar way to which your public and private keys of a wallet are related but your private key is not discoverable from you public key.
+The relationship between the user's data stored in external storage and the identity associated with it is validated with cryptographic calculation and is recorded in the decentralized network instead of regular centralized services like Certificate Authority used in HTTPS protocol.
+The owner (real person) may have different identities and the different identities belonging to the owner are not discoverable in any of the data and protected by Schnorr25519 Algorithm.
+In a similar way to which your public and private keys of a wallet are related but your private key is not discoverable from your public key.

-The user data generated when using third party applications/services is processed by the resolver function on Litentry Network, thus providing the user with trustworthy data, from various sources.
-As such users are able to get and store valuable user profile like health info, shopping history, etc.
+The user data generated when using third-party applications/services are processed by the resolver function on Litentry Network, thus providing the user with trustworthy data, from various sources.
+As such users are able to get and store valuable user profiles like health info, shopping history, etc.

-The user is the origionator of the data, it is a person who owns one or more identities or IoT devices.
+The user is the originator of the data, it is a person who owns one or more identities or IoT devices.

-Data generated when using the applications/services like the shopping history when a user is shopping in e-store.
+Data that is generated when using the applications/services like the shopping history when a user is shopping an in e-store.
 This external user data is associated with a particular user identity.